Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

         zvec = output_plio::create("zvec", plio_64_bits, "z.dat",      625);
 ```

-The <span style="color: orange; font-family: Consolas;">create</span> function for the PLIO ports declare names to identify the ports in reports and how wide the interface for each port will be.
+The ``create`` function for the PLIO ports declare names to identify the ports in reports and the width of the interface for each port.
 Source or destination files used during simulation are also declared here.
 The clock frequency (in MHz) used by the port may also be decared here.

 ```C++
         // establish connections